MarsicoFL/Bats/BatNotes/19-10-23-Meeting.md

-We have 1 bat under analysis, with the following algorithm we can choose the other 19 to be sequenced:
+We have 1 bat under analysis, with the following algorithm we can choose the other 19 to be sequenced.
+We consider:

+ - Sex balance.
+ - Picking from different colonies.
+ - Maximizing genetic diversity.

+For this, we will use metadata file, and genenetwork.csv file, with the genetic information from the bats.

 ```python
 import numpy as np